On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: Introduction

 We also perform a similar analysis for a survey like DESI~\cite{Aghamousa:2016zmz}.
 In this case we find that neglecting lensing has almost no impact on the determination of cosmological parameters.
 This is mainly due to the fact that at high redshift, where lensing could be relevant, the dilution of the number of galaxies (due to volume effects) almost exactly cancels with the increase in the number of detected galaxies due to the amplification of the luminosity.
 Since this effect is directly related to the population of galaxies under consideration (more precisely to the slope of the luminosity function {which determines the value of $s(z)$}), it would be important to confirm this result using precise specifications for the various galaxy populations in DESI.

-In addition to these analyses, we study how gravitational lensing changes the constraining power of spectroscopic and photometric surveys.
-We first compare the constraints on cosmological parameters, by including or omitting lensing in the modelling.
+In addition to these analyses, we study how gravitational lensing changes the constraining power of spectroscopic and photometric surveys. {The analysis of the constraining power from the combination of spectroscopic and photometric surveys is new as well.} We first compare the constraints on cosmological parameters, by including or omitting lensing in the modelling.
 We find that, for spectroscopic surveys, including lensing does not improve the constraints on cosmological parameters, even in the optimistic case where we assume that the amplitude of lensing (and therefore the magnification bias) is perfectly known.
 For a photometric survey like LSST~\cite{Abell:2009aa}, including lensing helps break the degeneracy between the bias and the primordial amplitude of perturbations $A_s$, and consequently improves the constraints on these parameters significantly (by a factor 3 to 9, depending on the size of the redshift bins), if the magnification bias parameter and the amplitude of the lensing potential are perfectly known.
 This improvement increases if we decrease the number of redshift bins used in the analysis, because this strongly reduces the RSD contribution, which also helps breaking the degeneracy between $A_s$ and the bias.
 On the other hand, if the magnification bias parameter $s(z)$, or the amplitude of the lensing potential $A_\mathrm{L}$, are considered as free parameters, we find only a mild (few \%) improvement with respect to the case with no lensing.